mwb86/angular_quiz/readme.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+A because you have a seperation of concerns
 > ...